martintrojer/martintrojer.github.com/content/post/2011-11-29-scheme-as-an-embedded-dsl-in-clojure.md

 > -- Guy Steele

 Replace Fortran with whatever language you are currently using, and the quote still holds true today.
-Lisp has been around for a long time, and it's built in flexibility is still unmatched by other languages.
+Lisp has been around for a long time, and it's built-in flexibility is still unmatched by other languages.
 In this post we will look at key Lisp concepts such as code-is-data and powerful macro semantics.

-When you write programs in Lisp, you tend to solve problems very differently from how you would solve them with OO languages, and also different how you would in other functional languages.
+When you write programs in Lisp, you tend to solve problems very differently from how you would solve them with OO languages, and also differently from how you would in other functional languages.
 Where in ML you would write a set of types and functions to operate (match) on them, in Lisp and Clojure specifically you are more likely to stick to the core data types and write functions and macros that make up a Domain Specific Language (DSL) for the problem at hand.
 More specifically, an internal/embedded DSL using the Lisp syntax but with new functionality that makes the solution or logic simple and clear.
 The ability to transform code in Lisp is very powerful indeed, and makes you think of code in a different way.

-One big benefit of internal DSLs are the speed of execution.
-Since we map to Clojures native constructs, the examples below will run at the same speed as one defined directly in Clojure (they are infact the same!).
+One big benefit of internal DSLs is the speed of execution.
+Since we map to Clojure's native constructs, the examples below will run at the same speed as one defined directly in Clojure (they are in fact the same!).
 In future posts, when we look at external DSLs using interpreters which are much slower.

 So here's an example of how (a subset of) Scheme can be written as an internal DSL in Clojure.
 The full code is [available on github](https://github.com/martintrojer/scheme-clojure).